jina-ai/clip-as-service/README.md

 **A:** Yes, pooling is required to get a fixed representation of a sentence.
 In the default strategy `REDUCE_MEAN`, I take the second-to-last hidden layer of all of the tokens in the sentence and do average pooling.

+##### **Q:** Are you suggesting using BERT without fine-tuning?

+**A:** Yes and no. On the one hand, Google pretrained BERT on Wikipedia data, thus should encode enough prior knowledge of the language into the model.
+Having such feature is not a bad idea.
+On the other hand, these prior knowledge is not specific to any particular domain.
+It should be totally reasonable if the performance is not ideal if you are using it on, for example, classifying legal cases.
+Nonetheless, you can always first fine-tune your own BERT on the downstream task and then use `bert-as-service` to extract the feature vectors efficiently.

 ##### **Q:** What are the available pooling strategies?

 **A:** Here is a table summarizes all pooling strategies I implemented.
-Choose your favorite one by specifying `python app.py -pooling_strategy`
+Choose your favorite one by specifying `python app.py -pooling_strategy`.

 |Strategy|Description|
 |---|---|